 Workholding refers to a device that secures a workpiece while machining.
 It can be as simple as clamp or as sophisticated as crankshaft pin milling chuck.
 It is a critical part on a machining center and provides precise position and orientation for the workpiece.

 At present there many workholding options when it comes to machining a part.
 Workholding largely depends on the part; light, heavy, blanks, barstock, thin-walled or irregular shapes.
-The device should be able to secure the part with damaging it.
+The device should be able to secure the part without damaging it.

 How to select the right workholding

 Furthermore, it is important to select the right device as it can save time, increase production and ensure safety.
 Select the workholding depending upon the material being cut, tolerance requirements, shape, weight, thickness and the batch size.
 Often, customised solutions are required for irregular work-pieces and thin-wall components.
 Besides, modern manufacturing demands high accuracy and repeatability.
 Experienced engineers at GMT will help you choose the most efficient workholding and optimise productivity.